emrahcom/emrah-buster-templates/doc/jitsi_cluster.md

 #### My kernel has no support for the snd_aloop module.
 How can I install the standard Linux kernel?

 The cloud kernel used in most cloud machines has no support for the `snd_aloop` module.
-It's easy to install the standart Linux kernel.
+It's easy to install the standart Linux kernel on a Debian system.
 Execute the following commands as `root`

 ```
 apt-get update
 apt-get install linux-image-amd64
 ```

-But activating this kernel can be a bit complicated in some situation. `GRUB` decides which kernel will be active at the next boot.
+However, activating this kernel can be a bit complicated in some cases. `GRUB` decides which kernel will be active at the next boot.
 If the standart Linux kernel is not on the top order, you need to force `GRUB` to choice the right kernel.